Sample-Specific Debiasing for Better Image-Text Models: Experiments

-We compare our method (DCL-$\eta_{\text{LM}}$) with strong baselines BioViL \citep{boeckingMakingMostText2022} and LSE$+$NL \citep{wangUsingMultipleInstance2023} developed specifically for medical vision-language tasks.
+\paragraph{Baseline Methods} We compare our method (DCL-$\eta_{\text{LM}}$) with strong baselines BioViL \citep{boeckingMakingMostText2022} and LSE$+$NL \citep{wangUsingMultipleInstance2023} developed specifically for medical vision-language tasks.
 BioViL is an image-text model trained using symmetric contrastive learning and masked language modeling objective.
-LSE$+$NL is another image-text model that uses log-sum-exp and non-local aggregators for the similarity function $s$.
+LSE$+$NL is an image-text model that uses log-sum-exp and non-local aggregators for the similarity function $s$.
 Neither model corrects for the false negatives explicitly.

 We also include in the evaluation several methods that explicitly identify false negatives based on the similarity measure between the positive sample $x^+$ and negative samples $x_n^-$, such as the intersection of their CheX5 labels (CheX5 Labels) or similarity of their text embeddings (Text Sim.).
 Negative samples that are too similar (i.e., above some threshold) are removed \citep{khoslaSupervisedContrastiveLearning2020,huynhBoostingContrastiveSelfSupervised2022,zhangMedicalSymptomDetection2022,zhouDebiasedContrastiveLearning2022}.
-Alternatively, we can reweight the negative samples or even reduce the set of negative samples based on their similarity score \citep{robinsoncontrastive,wangImprovingMolecularContrastive2022}.
+Alternatively, we can reweight the negative samples or even reduce the set of negative samples based on their similarity score \citep{robinsonContrastiveLearningHard2021,wangImprovingMolecularContrastive2022}.
 We perform grid searches to select hyperparameters (e.g., the similarity threshold or the resampling size) and select the best model for each setup.

 In addition, we include the original debiased contrastive learning objective that uses a constant $\eta$ \citep{chuangDebiasedContrastiveLearning2020}.